Peterdiman7/star-wars-app/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `libraries used`
+### ReactJS
+  The web-application is created via ReactJS library with the help of React hooks, custom hooks, state, context provider, routing etc..

+### Firebase
+  Firebase is being used to provide authentication for the users.
+Thanks to it, you can login, register or become a pilot*.

+  become a pilot* - feature that allows you to fill a form and post your form to a realtime database.

+### Material UI
+  Non-commercial Material UI is being used to provide beautiful and responsive designs

+### Formik and YUP
+  Thanks to these libraries the become a pilot form is being validated dynamically and gives you information about the mistake you've made during the completion.

+### Axios
+  Used as a faster and better alternative to fetch.

+### React i18n
+  The library used for language change is React i18n.
+That's how the chosen language persists throughout the whole application.
+Current languages are Bulgarian and English.

+### react-hot-toast
+  This library is being used for beautiful and minimalistic error or success notifications

 ### Main Idea
 This React application is based on one of the most popular sagas in history of movies and television.
 Star-wars-app gives you the opportunity to take a peak into the World of Star Wars.